RdM7/ESP32-ESP8266-AC-Wattmeter-With-Mqtt-Wifi-/README.md

 - With 22 PF Capacitor on Analog pin to Ground.

 ## Preparing:
--The firmware will compile on both ESP32 & ESP8266 Modules, You can choose Analog input pin like:
+- The firmware will compile on both ESP32 & ESP8266 Modules, You can choose Analog input pin like:

--In includes.h edit inputPin
+- In includes.h edit inputPin
 ```
 #define inputPin  A0
 ```